VisionKit

 })

-Next, we are going to build 3D The world and rendering up.
+Next, we will build a 3D world and render it.

 # rendering

-AR The original meaning is augmented reality, popular speaking is that you can integrate virtual things in the real world, such as putting a virtual robot on the desktop in the real world.
+AR is meant to enhance reality, and in popular terms, it can integrate virtual things into the real world, such as putting a virtual robot on the desktop of the real world.

 session.start(err => {